 Seeds were planted – of the idea, that emotions can drive, they can pump in tremendous amount of energy and fuel, and that my brain has tremendous capabilities when I can focus.

 Years into my professional career, I read an article about emotional intelligence.
 It led me to pick up Daniel Goleman’s book – Working with Emotional Intelligence.
-It trained me to be aware of my emotions, emotions of people that I am interacting with and then controlling or channeling my emotions for effective communication.
+It trained me to be aware of my emotions, the emotions of people I am interacting with, and then control or channel my emotions for effective communication.
 The idea of emotional intelligence – EQ – was an aha for me.

-As I gravitated towards customer-centric work and started working with teams that are diverse in backgrounds and culture, merely being aware and being able to navigate emotions for effective relationships helped me.
+As I gravitated towards customer-centric work and started working with diverse teams in backgrounds and culture, merely being aware and being able to navigate emotions for effective relationships helped me.

-While learning more about communication and impact, I learned more about amygdale – the emotional or limbic system of the brain.
-This emotional brain is the oldest, the most developed and the most dominating part of our mind.
+While learning more about communication and impact, I learned more about amygdale – the brain’s emotional or limbic system.
+This emotional brain is the oldest, the most developed, and the most dominating part of our mind.
 People buy with emotions and rationalize with logic.
-Whether that is public speaking, or a sales meeting with a prospect, or content development for engaging opportunities – the emotional connection matters, did they like me?
+Whether that is public speaking, a sales meeting with a prospect, or content development for engaging opportunities – the emotional connection matters.
+Did they like me?
 If yes, they will take time to understand me and what I might have to say or offer.

 Emotional memory, emotional reactions, emotional energy can have such a powerful impact on way of life – that is both ways, good and bad.

 During the final residential week of the MBA school, I heard about Malcolm Gladwell and his book – THE TIPPING POINT – How Little Things Can Make a Big Difference.
-I was fascinated by how well Malcolm combines ideas, information from several sources, and develops points in a captivating way.
+I was fascinated by how well Malcolm combines ideas, information from several sources and develops points in a captivating way.
 As soon as his other book came out, I was on it – Blink The Power of Thinking without Thinking.
-Malcolm explained what he calls the thin-slicing – the ability of our mind to draw on past experiences to come up with compelling insights.
+Malcolm explained what he calls the thin-slicing – our mind’s ability to draw on past experiences to come up with compelling insights.